Mustavi-Ibne-Masum/mustavi-ibne-masum.github.io/_pages/about.md

 <p style="text-align:justify; color:black; font-family:Georgia">This is Mustavi Ibne Masum.
 I am working as a Junior Software Engineer at <a href="https://www.rite.com.bd/">RITE Solutions Ltd.</a> I graduated from
 <a href="https://aust.edu/">Ahsanullah University of Science and Technology</a> with a Bachelor's degree in Computer Science and
-Engineering.
+Engineering where I also work as a part-time lecturer.
 My career aspiration is to become both software engineer and scientist doing research in my field.
 I am particularly interested in working on NLP and Vision works. </p>